 Conclusion

-There are quite a lot of modems with a phone jack, but I consider the Netgear CM2050V the best voice modem for Xfinity.
+There are quite a lot of modems with a phone jack, but when it comes to Xfinity, I’ve tested most of them and none of them are as good as the Netgear CM2050V

 - Technology: DOCSIS 3.1